opfesoft/sol-docs/db/world/quest_template_addon.md

 -    4: Make quest auto-accept.
 As of patch 3.3.5a only quests in the starter area need this flag.
 -    8: Only used for Dungeon Finder quests
 -   16: Makes the quest monthly
 -   32: The quest requires RequiredOrNpcGo killcredit (a spell cast), but NOT an actual NPC kill.
-This action usually involves killing an invisible "bunny" NPC.
+This action usually involves killing an invisible "bunny" NPC. **Note:** This is actually not working correctly, so better not use this flag for new quests.